ilchen/cryptopals/README.md

 ```

 So now we have one `d` vector of flips to try.
 How do we get more?
 We turn to [the following linear algebra theorem](https://en.wikipedia.org/wiki/System_of_linear_equations#Relation_to_nonhomogeneous_systems).
-I.e. we calculate the kernel of T, as we did in the previous challenge, and add our newly found `d` to each vector in
+I.e. we calculate the kernel of `T`, as we did in the previous challenge, and add our newly found `d` to each vector in
 the kernel.
 This is our new set of bit flips to try to arrive at an existential forgery.

 We are not done though.
 The code that calls the Oracle should also be modified as should be the code that extracts